dkitley1975/Project-1/README.md

 # Yoga Centric!

 Welcome, this is an information site about yoga (whodathoughtit).
-The goal of the site is to inform the user a little about yoga and to encourage the user to yoga.
+The goal of the site is to inform the user a little bit about yoga and to encourage the user to try yoga.
 There is a brief description of the health benefits of practising yoga.
-With a shallow dive into the main era of yoga's history.
+With a shallow dive into the main era's of yoga's history.
-The user is encouraged to try some foundation poses with a step by step guide on each of the poses along with an animated gif to help the user visualize the described steps.
+The foundation poses section is to encourage the user to try some foundation poses with a step by step guide on each of the poses along with an animated gif to help the user visualize the described steps.
 The user can watch a small selection of videos with yoga exercise routines and meditation routines.
 If the user finds the site useful and informative there is the option to sign up for the monthly newsletter.